Yesterday was sunny, warm and still. By the evening, the skies filled with high cirrus clouds.

-The infrared satellite imagery shows clouds developing over the northwestern quarter of the state this morning.
+The infrared satellite imagery shows that some clouds have drifted into the state from the west.

-The 12Z sounding from Albuquerque shows the atmosphere continues to moisten, with a moisture peak at 600 mb.
-There was 0.47 inches of precipitable water present in the column this morning.
-There was no Convective Available Potential Energy (CAPE) and no Convective Inhibition (CINH) present.
-There was a moderate thermal inversion near the surface, and the 0-3 km average lapse rate was 7.1 C/km.
+The 12Z sounding from Albuquerque shows highly variable moisture, with several moisture peaks.
+There was 0.50 inches of precipitable water present in the column this morning.
+There was no Convective Available Potential Energy (CAPE) and no of Convective Inhibition (CINH) present.
+There was a broad thermal inversion near the surface, and the 0-3 km average lapse rate was 5.0 C/km.

-The surface observations (from the SPC Mesoscale Analysis Map) show cool temperatures and low humidity (based on the surface dewpoint depressions).
-The winds are light, and there are no major frontal boundaries present over the state, though there is a strong dryline in the eastern third of the state.
+The surface observations (from the SPC Mesoscale Analysis Map) show cool temperatures and low humidity, (based on the surface dewpoint depressions).
+The winds are light, and the skies are clear over most of the state.

 The 500 mb NAM chart shows no strong vorticity advection over the state today.
 This image has been excluded from today’s post.

 The 850 mb NAM chart shows no strong thermal advection over the state today.
-This image has been excluded from today’s post.
+This chart has been excluded from today’s post.

-The Precipitation chart shows that rain is possible, particularly in the eastern third of the state by 00 Z.
+The Precipitation chart shows that precipitation is expected over most of the state by 00 Z.

 Thank you for reading my post.